Skip to main content

 Lane

-A Lane is the fundamental unit of parallel work in ADE.
-Every lane is an isolated execution environment: it has its own git branch, its own working directory, its own terminal sessions, its own agent context, and its own process environment variables.
+A Lane is ADE’s unit of parallel work — an isolated execution environment with its own git branch, working directory, terminal sessions, agent context, and environment variables.

 Primary Lane